ancwrd1/snx-rs/README.md

 * Better integration with NetworkManager and systemd-resolved
 * Optional integration with Gnome Keyring or KDE KWallet via libsecret (only when using snxctl in command mode)

+## Build-time feature flags

+* `tray-icon`: enable tray icon support in the snxctl utility
+* `webkit2gtk`: enable embedded web view for SAML login, instead of using the system browser

 ## Implemented features

 * **NEW**: SAML SSO authentication (only with IPSec tunnel)
+* Username/password authentication with MFA support
+* Certificate authentication via the provided client certificate (only with SSL tunnel)
 * SSL tunnel via Linux TUN device
 * IPSec tunnel via Linux native kernel XFRM interface and VTI device with the following features:
   * `AES-CBC-256` encryption algorithm
   * `HMAC-SHA-256-128` authentication algorithm
   * `ESPinUDP` tunnel encapsulation via UDP port 4500
-* Username/password authentication with MFA support
-* Certificate authentication via the provided client certificate
-* Microsoft Authenticator app support
-* Multi-factor codes input via TTY/GUI (SMS/SecurID/TOTP)
 * Store password in the keychain using libsecret
 * Tray icon and menu support (optional via 'tray-icon' feature flag)
 * Embedded webview for SAML login via webkit2gtk (optional via 'webkit2gtk' feature flag)